Ireland eyes phased exit from COVID-19 curbs in time for Christmas

 “There may be a staged approach after Dec.
 1. If we can get the numbers way down, we’ll obviously have to look at that specific Christmas period and the week leading up to Christmas because I do get that people will want to meet with family,” Martin told national broadcaster RTE.

+“Our sense from the research we’re doing is (that) the public get it, it won’t be the same Christmas as last year.
+Not everybody, if I use the phrase, will be on the lash (getting drunk) for Christmas.”

-Martin said the government would also issue advice on international travel for the Christmas period by the end of the month after his deputy, Leo Varadkar, urged people on Thursday not to book flights home yet.
-(Reporting by Padraic Halpin; Editing by Catherine Evans)
+Martin also said the government would by the end of the month issue advice on international travel for the Christmas period after his deputy, Leo Varadkar, urged people on Thursday not to book flights home yet.

+Ireland is easing some of the EU’s toughest national travel restrictions, including a cut in quarantine for arrivals from hard-hit “red” regions of Britain and the EU to as little as five days from 14 if they test negatively.

+“At this moment, people should wait...Where will (neighbouring) Britain be in three weeks time?
+All of Europe is red at the moment, we don’t really want lots of people travelling from red zones into Ireland at the moment,” Martin said, adding that many will voluntarily choose not to travel.

 Our Standards: The Thomson Reuters Trust Principles.